canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 |  Kubeflow |   1.9   |
 +-----------+---------+

-Welcome to this tutorial on getting started with Charmed MLflow alongside Charmed Kubeflow.
-If you would like to deploy Kubeflow by itself, see our tutorial on `Charmed Kubeflow <https://charmed-kubeflow.io/docs/get-started-with-charmed-kubeflow>`_.
+This tutorial gets you started with Charmed MLflow integrated with `Charmed Kubeflow (CKF) <https://charmed-kubeflow.io/docs>`_.

 Prerequisites
 -------------

-This tutorial assumes you will be deploying Kubeflow and MLflow on a public cloud Virtual Machine (VM) with the following specs:
+This guide assumes you are deploying Kubeflow and MLflow on a public cloud Virtual Machine (VM) with the following specifications:

 - Runs Ubuntu 20.04 (focal) or later.
 - Has at least 4 cores, 32GB RAM and 200GB of disk space available.
-- Is connected to the internet for downloading the required snaps and charms.

-We'll also assume that you have a laptop that meets the following conditions:
+Also, your machine should meet the following requirements:

 - Has an SSH tunnel open to the VM with port forwarding and a SOCKS proxy.
 To see how to set this up, see `How to setup SSH VM Access <https://charmed-kubeflow.io/docs/how-tosetup-ssh-vm-access-with-port-forwarding>`_.
 - Runs Ubuntu 20.04 (focal) or later.